Copycat Starbucks Pumpkin Spice Latte Recipe

 1. Combine nutmeg, cinnamon, ginger, and water in a medium-sized saucepan.

-2. Bring to a boil, then turn down the heat to simmer for 20 minutes.
+2. Bring to a boil, then reduce the heat to a simmer for 20 minutes.

 3. Strain out spices by pouring the water through a coffee filter.